Italian Titles of Nobility

 Please note that the author does not, in any way, represent – or speak on behalf of – the governments, institutions, publishers or persons mentioned on this page, although he has occasionally been consulted by some of them, such as the Sovereign Military Order of Malta and the editors of the Almanach de Gotha.
 Nor has the author ever been paid by any of the institutions, organisations or publishers mentioned here.
 Queries regarding specific cases and policies should be addressed to the relevant party, not to the author.
 The author does not render opinions as to the legitimacy of specific titles of nobility claimed by this or that person.
 (Scientifically, we can prove that such a claim is valid, but we cannot "debunk" one that isn't.)
-It often happens that one publisher or fount of honour recognizes a certain person's title while another does not.
+It often happens that one publisher or fount of honour "recognises" a certain person's title while another does not.
 The following text is based on fact rather than fiction, so – in stark contrast to most sites concerning this topic – expect the blunt and the pragmatic rather than the timid or the whimsical.